 With these fiscal constraints in mind, we are presenting a capital plan that is more modest in scope than in the past.

-Our capital proposal reflects $155-162 million in new spending annually in FY14 – FY18, a reduction of approximately $40 million per year starting in FY15 compared with the Five-Year Plan released May 1, 2012.
+Our capital proposal reflects $155-160 million in new spending annually in FY15 – FY18, a reduction of approximately $40 million per year compared with the five-year plan released May 1, 2012.
 This reduction comes as the district further focuses on minimizing debt service, and as a result of the FY13 Supplemental Capital budget, which “pulled forward” to FY13 several projects originally slated to break ground from FY15 – FY17.

 Hundreds of Projects Underway